College Applications

 -

 The Common Application and Coalition Application allow a student to list their most important activities.
 A resume, on the other hand, allows us to visually cluster those activities by theme.
-It allows us to tell the story the way we want to, freed from the constraints of the application boxes.
-The goal of a resume is to distill the essence of the candidate onto the page.
-We help craft and hone the resume through concise and targeted language.
+Doing so, lets us tell the story the way we want to, freed from the constraints of the application boxes.

 If the college does not allow a student to upload a resume as part of their application, we may take the opportunity to reach out to the regional admissions officer and make a personal connection.